AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveGradientDelta.md

 #### Parameters:

-* DecayRate: The value that controls the rate of decay.
+* decayRate: The value that controls the rate of decay.

 ### setEpsilon()